Starting Your First Dictation on Android

 How to start your first dictation

 1. Tap into any text field — Messages, WhatsApp, Gmail, Notes, or anywhere you want to type.
-The on-screen keyboard should open.
+The on-screen keyboard opens.

-2. Look for the Flow Bubble near the edge of your screen.
-It appears as soon as the keyboard opens.
+2. Look for the Flow Bubble along the left or right edge of your screen.
+It appears as soon as the keyboard starts opening.
 If you don't see it, see Device-specific setup below.

 3. Tap the Flow Bubble to start recording.
 You'll hear a short sound and see a live waveform — that means Flow is listening.